lacl2021/lacl2021.github.io/README.md

 ## Logical Aspects of Computational Linguistics 2021

 LACL 2021 is the tenth international conference on Logical Aspect of Computational Linguistics.
 The scope of this conference is the use of type theoretic, proof theoretic and model theoretic methods for describing natural language syntax, semantics and pragmatics as well as the implementation of natural language processing software relying on logical formalisation.
-LACL 2021 will be held online 13-17 december 2021, as part of MALIN and held conjointly with Mathematics of Language,
+LACL 2021 will be held online 13-17 december 2021, as part of the Mathematical Linguistics (MALIN) week, and held conjointly with Mathematics of Language, [Logic and Algorithms in Computational Linguistics](https://staff.math.su.se/rloukanova/LACompLing2021-web/), and Natural Language and Computer Science.

 ### Scope